Cura : Care Beyond Boundaries Logo

 First Week

-Expect soreness, tightness and swelling.
-Most people report discomfort for about a week.
+Soreness, tightness and swelling are common.
+Many people report discomfort for about a week.
 You will usually wear a compression garment to support the chest and help control swelling.

 Weeks 2 To 6

 Incisions often heal over about two weeks, but swelling can continue.
-Many people return to work and light activities within about a week, while upper body strain and heavy lifting are typically restricted until your surgeon clears you.
+Many people return to work and light activities within about a week, while upper body strain and heavy lifting are usually restricted until the surgeon clears them.
 A compression garment may be recommended for up to six weeks.

 Months 3 To 6